Moselle to Mozart Cycling Holiday

 Thu – Day 5: Ladenburg to Klostershontal (64 miles) Elevation: 4834ft / 1473m

-After leaving Ladenburg we head to the vibrant university town of Heidelberg, Germany’s equivalent to Oxford or Cambridge.
+After leaving Ladenburg we head towards the vibrant university town of Heidelberg, Germany’s equivalent to Oxford or Cambridge.
 This beautiful city is well worth a look around and is also where we meet the river Neckar for a short spell before heading inland for some much missed hills!
-Our journey inland takes us through farming villages that will have you guessing which century you’re in, before finally arriving in the village of Klostershontal by the banks of the river Jagst.
+Our journey inland takes us through farming villages that will have you guessing which century you’re in, before finally arriving in the village of Klosterschontal by the banks of the river Jagst.

 Fri – Day 6: Klostershontal to Rothenburg (45 miles) Elevation: 4456ft / 1358m